 To complete the Ph.D., students must successfully defend the dissertation research and complete a publishable research project under the guidance of a faculty mentor.
 In addition to traditional classroom learning, there are many additional educational opportunities available to our students including seminars by nationally/internationally renowned scientists both within and outside the cancer center, special non-credit courses, fellowship and grant writing, and research workshops and symposia.

 RESEARCH: Outside of the required coursework and written and oral comprehensive exams, the bulk of Ph.D. study involves independent laboratory or population-based research leading to results of publishable caliber.
 The Cancer Biology Graduate Program offers research opportunities with outstanding faculty in many areas of contemporary cancer biology including cancer therapeutics, metastasis, tumor microenvironment, breast cancer biology, carcinogenesis, cancer genetics, population studies, and cancer immunology.
-Typically, students complete up to three laboratory research rotations in the laboratories of prospective Ph.D. mentors during the first year of study (two in the fall and one in the winter semester), after which he/she chooses a dissertation mentor.
+Students complete three research rotations under the guidance of Cancer Biology faculty during the first year of study (two in the fall and one in the winter semester), after which he/she chooses a dissertation mentor.
 Dissertation research mentors are selected based on students' research interests and the research rotation experiences.
 Since scientific research is open-ended, the amount of time required for completion of a defensible dissertation leading to the Ph.D. cannot be predicted, although typically the Ph.D. degree is conferred within four to five years.
 A written dissertation and a final oral defense of the dissertation research by the Dissertation Research Committee are requirements for conferring the Ph.D. degree in Cancer Biology.
 There is a requirement of first-author status on a publication based on the dissertation research for the Ph.D. degree.

 FINANCIAL SUPPORT: All students accepted into the program are considered for financial assistance; a specific application is not necessary.
-Students receiving assistantships are advised to take no more than ten credits per semester.
-Financial support for the training program in Cancer Biology is derived from University fellowships, traineeships supported by training grants from the National Cancer Institute and the Susan G. Komen Foundation, faculty grants, and individual graduate fellowships.
+Students receiving assistantships are permitted to enroll in ten credits hours per Fall and Winter semester, and two credit hours during the Spring/Summer semester.
+Financial support for the training program in Cancer Biology is derived from University fellowships, traineeships supported by training grants from the National Cancer Institute, faculty grants, and individual graduate fellowships.